-It’s been just over a year since it was first reported that the 2020 Met Gala would be postponed due to the pandemic.
+It’s been over a year since it was first reported in March 2020 that the Met Gala would be postponed due to the pandemic.
 Two months later, Vogue made the official announcement that fashion’s biggest night would be canceled completely.
 Though the About Time: Fashion and Duration exhibition opened later in the year at the Metropolitan Museum of Art, no pink carpet was rolled out to celebrate it, nor did Rihanna, Lady Gaga, Zendaya, or any of the other stars who frequent the Met Gala, show up in fashion fit for the occasion.
 According to Page Six, though, the 2021 soirée won’t meet the same fate.

 Ahead, everything we know (so far) about the 2021 Met Gala.

 When will the 2021 Met Gala take place?

 The gala will take place on September 13, 2021.
 According to Page Six, the date was changed in the hopes that, with the current vaccine rollout, it will be safe to gather by then.
 Whether or not that will turn out to be true is yet to be determined.
 Furthermore, the date apparently could not be held on the first Monday in September due to the fact that it’s Labor Day, and national holidays trump even Vogue’s Anna Wintour.

 On May 3, Vogue confirmed the rumors about Inauguration Day poet Amanda Gorman hosting the 2021 Met Gala.
 That, and they filled out the rest of the event's open seats, naming actor Timothée Chalamet, singer Billie Eilish, and tennis star Naomi Osaka as the poet's co-hosts.
 CFDA chairman Tom Ford, head of Instagram Adam Mosseri, and Vogue Editor-in-Chief Anna Wintour will be the evening’s honorary chairs.